Installing Infrared Heating Cost

 - Waste Removal or Cleanup — Any debris from the infrared heating installation that needs removing, or old system removals, will increase labour costs.

-- Removal of Old Heating Systems - If you’re replacing an existing system and you need someone to remove radiators or gas heaters, you’ll need to factor this into your budget.
+- Removal of Old Heating Systems — If you’re replacing an existing system and you need someone to remove electric heaters, gas central heating or radiators, you’ll need to factor this into your budget.
 You should expect to pay £80 to have a small radiator removed.

 Infrared heating systems have lower maintenance costs than other heating systems because they require little to no ongoing servicing.